nanobox-io/nanobox-docs/source/getting-started/configure-app.html.md

 ---
 title: Configure Your App
+description: Getting your app ready to run with Nanobox requires very little.
+There are just a few things to do to get your project ready.
 ---

 Getting your app ready to run with Nanobox requires very little.
 There are just a few things to do to get your project ready.